 PDPs, inorganic EL displays, LEDs, FEDs, and CRTs are all lightemitting devices that use phosphors.
 Research and development of phosphor materials for these devices are expected to improve the light-generation efficiency, longevity, and reliability of such devices.
-Papers concerning the science and technology of phosphors and quantum-dot materials for these devices are solicited.
+Papers concerning the science and technology of phosphors for these devices are solicited.